isb-cgc/readthedocs/docs/source/sections/data/VAREPOP_about.rst

 About the VAREPOP Data
 ----------------------

 The Genomic Data Commons currently has controlled access BAM and VCF files.
 To see the GDC data portal with Research for Precision Oncology Project please select `here <https://portal.gdc.cancer.gov/repository?facetTab=files&filters=%7B%22op%22%3A%22and%22%2C%22content%22%3A%5B%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22cases.project.program.name%22%2C%22value%22%3A%5B%22VAREPOP%22%5D%7D%7D%5D%7D>`_.
-Files can be found with in the ``isb-cgc.GDC_metadata`` tables in BigQuery or using IndexD.
+Files can be found within the ``isb-cgc.GDC_metadata`` tables in BigQuery.